StewieCho/test/q.md

 404|Not Found
 500|Internal Server Error

-#### When enter www.amazon.com in browser, what will happen?
-- I typically type an URL in browser, browser uses HTTP protocol and made packet.
-- the browser gives the HTTP packet to TCP and find the name of www.amazon.com in DNS server
-- this is asking the recursive DNS servers which is your ISP's recursive DNS
-- then, ask the root nameservers
-- then, ask the TLD(top-level domain) nameservers
-- then ask the authoritative DNS servers
-- and retrieve the record then receive the answer.

 ### Cryptography (Encryption) with SSL
 #### Symmetric cryptosystems
 use the same key for decoding and encoding